rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 Hope this was your idea of a good time too!
 If it was, let's collaboratively reduce error for each other 😅.
 Message me what you think, or share the link with a friend.

+_Thanks to Marc Anderson for draft feedback, especially pointing out where I had confused a model update with prediction error reduction.
+Those are related, but not the same thing!
+Remaining errors or misleading explanations are all mine._